 What Isoenzymes Tell Us

-Your total LDH is actually a mix of five isoenzymes (LDH-1 through LDH-5), each most abundant in different tissues.
-LDH-1 and LDH-2 predominate in the heart and red blood cells; LDH-3 peaks in the lungs; LDH-4 in kidneys; LDH-5 in liver and skeletal muscle.
-Tracking these patterns helps zero in on which tissue is under stress.
+Your total LDH is actually a mix of five isoenzymes (LDH-1 through LDH-5), each found more abundantly in certain tissues.
+LDH-1 is mainly associated with the heart and red blood cells.
+LDH-2 is found largely in white blood cells and is also present in the heart and red blood cells.
+LDH-3 is most associated with the lungs.
+LDH-4 is found mainly in the kidneys and pancreas, while LDH-5 is most abundant in the liver and skeletal muscle.
+Tracking these patterns can help clinicians narrow down which tissues may be under stress.

 How Isoenzyme Testing Works